Since the Department is relatively small, interaction with faculty, students and staff is easy and informal.

 Director of Graduate Studies

-The Director of Graduate Studies (hereafter DGS) is Prof. Douglas Nickel, (Douglas_Nickel@brown.edu, 863-2481).
-He can answer questions regarding the planning of your graduate studies, course and language requirements, as well as TA and proctor assignments, letters of evaluation, etc. Prof. Nickel holds regular office hours in List 416, or you may make an appointment by email.
+The Director of Graduate Studies (hereafter DGS) is Prof. Evelyn Lincoln, (Evelyn_Lincoln@brown.edu, 863-3499).
+She can answer questions regarding the planning of your graduate studies, course and language requirements, as well as TA and proctor assignments, letters of evaluation, etc. Prof. Lincoln holds regular office hours in List 415, or you may make an appointment by email.

 Current graduate students in the Department can also provide information and perspectives on the program.
 Field of study and contact information is available on the “People” section of the Department’s website.

 List Art Center Community

 The Department shares the 4th floor of the List Art Center and the staff offices of the David Winton Bell Gallery.
 The Bell Gallery’s exhibition space is located on the 1st floor.
 The Visual Art Department is also located in List, along with various studio, workshop, and exhibition spaces.

 All faculty offices are located on the 4th floor of List.
 The Department main office is on the 2nd floor, in room 223.
 While you serve as a Teaching Assistant, you will be given access to the TA office on the 4th floor in which to hold office hours.
 This room is shared by several graduate students with whom you will need to coordinate your office use schedule.
 The office is equipped with computers and is networked to a shared printer.
 Office hours should be posted outside the door to alert your students to your schedule.